onecloudemoji/onecloudemoji.github.io/_posts/2022-08-10-gamification.md

 ![vacuum](/assets/images/gamification/vacuum.png)

-My [hacking homie](https://kymb0.github.io/) recognised that I was in a messed up mind state a few years ago, and wanted to help bring me back out of the void.
+My [hacking homie](https://kymb0.github.io/) recognised that I was in a messed up mind state a while ago, and wanted to help bring me back out of the void.
 One of the many things he did was he decided we should both sign up for [Offshore](https://app.hackthebox.com/prolabs/overview/offshore), one of the HTB pro labs, and spend some time together bonding over this.

 ![friends](/assets/images/gamification/friends.png)

 And much like in the OSCP labs, I could feel myself doing the Zerg rush to get flags again.
 One prime example is the end game state of the first domain; you are using powerview to abuse some AD rights that bloodhound has shown you.
 And I vividly remember just half skimming the overview that bloodhound gives you on how to abuse that particular DACL, to get the flag as quickly as possible.

-In the end I did finish the lab, but it was hollow.
+In the end I did finish the lab, but it was a hollow win.
 I didn’t learn as much as I expected, because I wasn’t there to learn.
 I was there to play games.
 Is this a personal fault?
 No, the platform literally has the word "gamified" on the front page!
 It was MADE to be this way.
+I had spent literal months playing a game, when I could have been studying.

 ![offshore](/assets/images/vagrant/offshore.png)
 Here is my award for playing the game.